syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/download-and-installation.md

 ---
 layout: post
-title: Download and Installation of Document SDK extension for VSCode
+title: Download and Installation of Syncfusion® Document SDK for VSCode.
-description: Check out the documentation for download and installation of Syncfusion® Document SDK for Visual Studio Code.
+description: Check out the documentation for download and installation of Syncfusion® Document SDK for VSCode.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug